- 21. Halomango

 They serve everything from breakfast dishes to casual meals and main dishes, while their carefully curated cocktail and wine selections are the perfect match to the cuisines.
-Crowd favorites include the four cheese pizza, oyster “sisig”, chili fries, and salpicao, four of the must-try dishes best enjoyed with fresh chilled juice, fruit shakes, or cocktails.
+Crowd favorites include the four cheese pizza, oyster “sisig,” chili fries, and salpicao, which are best enjoyed with fresh chilled juice, fruit shakes, or cocktails.

 Photo by Supermagic Burgers

-Each quarter-pound beef patty is made from scratch and laden with butter, smoked cheese, and other ingredients all enclosed in a soft but sturdy bun especially made by the Sunny Side Cafe.
-The only restaurant on the island that offers Shrimp Rolls and ‘Shroom Burgers, other must-try favorites include their frozen custards, ice cream shakes, craft beers, and Chipotle Cheese Fries.
+Each quarter-pound beef patty is made from scratch and laden with butter, smoked cheese, and other ingredients, all enclosed in a soft but sturdy bun especially made by the Sunny Side Cafe.
+It is the only restaurant on the island that offers Shrimp Rolls and ‘Shroom Burgers.
+Other must-try favorites include their frozen custards, ice cream shakes, craft beers, and Chipotle Cheese Fries.

 Photo by Spicebird

-Conveniently located inside D’Mall plaza behind the Ferris Wheel, Spicebird serves Piri-Piri chicken, a Portuguese sauce made of African chili, and a blend of spices.
+Conveniently located inside D’Mall plaza behind the Ferris Wheel, Spicebird serves Piri-Piri chicken, made with a Portuguese sauce made of African chili and a blend of spices.
 Their menu consists of starters to whet your appetite as well as grilled piri-piri boards made of various types of meat and seafood dishes, all subjected to 36-hour marinades that lend a flavorful bite to every mouthful.

 They also offer delicious sandwiches with a side of salads and chips, while their craft beers, wines, and sodas are the perfect complement to go with the food.
 End a hearty dish with a mango shake, or try the homemade Calamansi Cheesecake as a tart counterpoint to your savory meal.